benpolinsky/el_photography/README.md

 ### on deploy
-- custom css persistence
+- custom css persistence - it's the first time saving after deploy... i dont know.. something liek that
-- caching
-- look into retina
+- finish retina imagesets for everywhere.
-- airbrake
+- airbrake (production, working?) - will have to test
 - corner update/saving thingy for ajax backend rather than big loader
 - faster typekit

 # now
+- hide take down chooser.
+- foreign key photos product violation!
 - ability to go back to addresses if on payment step in checkout..
-- disable checkout if no items in cart (halfway there)
 - parsley maybe too much stuff?
 - admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
 - clean up checkout view -> checkoutviewmodel